Skip to main content

 People who drive at a reduced speed are much less likely to be involved in a serious car accident.
 Depending on the length of your trip, faster speeds may only save you a minute or two, but in winter weather conditions, they could end up costing you your life.

-5) Brake Carefully
+6) Brake Carefully

 The last thing you want to do in slippery conditions is slam on your brakes.
 If you are following at a safe distance and driving at a reduced speed, you should be able to come to a stop by slowing down well in advance and gently applying the brakes.

-Note: Remember to pump the breaks if you have a vehicle without an ABS or anti-lock brake system.
+Remember to pump the breaks if you have a vehicle without an ABS or anti-lock brake system.

 7) Respect Tractor Trailers

-This tip applies to driving year-round!
-A tractor trailer is almost all blind spots, so don't follow too closely.
-If you can't see their side mirrors, the driver can't see you.
 If you must pass them, do not linger at their side where they will not see you and may attempt to change lanes with you there.
-Even on multi-lane highways, always pass tractor trailors on their left, as the blind spot on their right-hand side is significant.
+Even on multi-lane highways, always pass tractor trailers on their left, as the blind spot on their right-hand side is significant.

 Also, do not cut off a tractor trailer.
 Even in the best of driving conditions, these giant trucks cannot stop like a car (which makes perfect sense if you consider the number of tons behind them), so do not risk potential injury from a large truck hitting you by driving irresponsibly.